Mathieu-Poirier/Mathieu-Poirier/README.md

 How did I end up here?

-I've been enjoying software development (especially in Python) since I realized it serves as a great way to provide creative solutions to data-oriented problems.
+I've been enjoying software development since I realized it serves as a great way to provide creative solutions to data-oriented problems.
 I'm currently looking for a role in data science/analysis ideally writing Python code.
 I'd especially love to work in companies that have amazing training and clear development goals.
 If you're hiring, let's chat!

 Highlighted projects
 - HandControl (Pytorch, Mediapipe, OpenCV, Docker, AWS): [Here](https://github.com/Mathieu-Poirier/HandControl)